-- 1. Establish a Federal Transportation Electrification Commission (TEC).
-Establish a federal TEC to lead the motor vehicle electrification effort over the next decade, co-chaired by the Council of Economic Advisors and an industry representative, with the support of the Secretaries of Energy, Commerce, Labor, and Transportation and the full participation of unions, key manufacturers and related businesses, and environmentally impacted communities.
-The mission of the TEC should include the following priorities: - i.
-Promote strategies and collaborations at the state level for domestic manufacturing development that prioritize current and former motor vehicle communities, - ii.
-Decarbonize manufacturing through innovation, research and development while ensuring economic competitiveness, - iii.
-Create quality American jobs, accessible to all Americans, while promoting labor/management cooperation,
+- Establish a Federal Transportation Electrification Commission (TEC).
+Establish a federal TEC to lead the motor vehicle electrification effort over the next decade, cochaired by the Council of Economic Advisors and an industry representative, with the support of the secretaries of energy, commerce, labor, and transportation and the full participation of unions, key manufacturers and related businesses, and environmentally impacted communities.
+The mission of the TEC should include the following priorities: - Promote strategies and collaborations at the state level for domestic manufacturing development that prioritize current and former motor vehicle communities. - ii.
+Decarbonize manufacturing through innovation, research, and development while ensuring economic competitiveness, - iii.
+Create quality American jobs, accessible to all Americans, while promoting labor/management cooperation, - iv.

-- iv.
 Review the wage, benefit, and other working condition disparities within the motor vehicle industry and make recommendations on how to reduce them, including consideration of labor law reform, sectoral bargaining, and stakeholder representation on corporate boards, - v.
 Monitor and remediate environmental impacts while accelerating the public health benefits of electrification, - vi.
-Mandate Community Benefit Agreements (CBA) wherever federal funds are expended for electrification and establish a standard CBA process to provide adequate resources, transparency, accountability, and technical assistance to communities impacted by the transition, and - vii.
+Mandate Community Benefit Agreements (CBAs) wherever federal funds are expended for electrification and establish a standard CBA process to provide adequate resources, transparency, accountability, and technical assistance to communities impacted by the transition, and - vii.
 Deploy accessible, low carbon, mass transportation alternatives.
+(2.2.1, 2.2.2; 2.5.1, 2.5.2, 2.5.3)

-and oversee the following programs:
+And oversee the following programs:

-- a.
+a.
 ATVM Program.
 Restructure and expand the existing Advanced Technologies Vehicle Manufacturing (ATVM) program to focus exclusively on existing plant transitions to electric vehicles and their component parts.
+(2.2, 2.4)

-(P2-C2, P2-C4) - b.
+- b.
 48C Tax Credit.
-Re-enact and expand significantly the 48C Advanced Energy Manufacturing Tax Credit with a unique program office dedicated to transitioning existing ICE component part plants into a range of advanced energy and manufactured products.
-(P2-C2, P2-C4) - c.
+Reenact and expand significantly the 48C Advanced Energy Manufacturing Tax Credit with a unique program office dedicated to transitioning existing ICE component part plants into a range of advanced energy and manufactured products.
+(2.2, 2.4) - c.
 Develop Eco-Industrial Parks and Industrial Innovation Hubs.
-Provide federal funding via a dedicated redevelopment program within the Partnership for Workforce and Economic Revitalization (POWER) Initiative, to create Eco-Industrial Parks from repurposed industrial sites and powerplants, including existing brownfield and Super Fund sites.
+Provide federal funding via a dedicated redevelopment program within the Partnership for Workforce and Economic Revitalization (POWER) Initiative, to create eco-industrial parks from repurposed industrial sites and power plants, including existing brownfield and Superfund sites.
 Coordinate use of ATVM and 48C tax credits to encourage EV supply chains to locate in such parks.
-(P2-C2-S2) - d.
+(2.2.2) - d.
 Hydrogen and Direct Air Capture Research and Deployment Tax Credits.
 Provide federal support for the development of these two critical decarbonization technologies.
-(P2-C5-S3)
+(2.5.3)